 Your final stop on the western edge of Missouri will be Kansas City’s beautiful Union Station.
 Across the street from the train terminal is Crown Center, a shopping, dining and entertainment complex on the campus of Hallmark Cards, Inc. Next door to Crown Center, rising nearly 300 feet above the surrounding area, is the National WWI Museum and Memorial, the only American museum dedicated solely to preserving the objects, history and personal experiences of the First World War.

-and Sprint Center.
+and T-Mobile Center.
 Riding is always free, no matter how many times you get on and off!

 Depart Kansas City on Amtrak.